-So on the 17th April 2018 I was diagnosed with anxiety and that I was suffering panic attacks along side it.
+So on the 17th April 2018 I was diagnosed with Anxiety and Panic Disorder.
 (I don’t like the word diagnosed, it makes it sound like a disease, I’m not contagious or anything!
 But I can’t think of a better way to word it.)
 It was as much a shock to me as anyone else.
 I had gone to see my doctor for something that I believed to be completely different and unrelated, funny how it manifests itself in different ways.
 I went home and I didn’t tell anyone.
 I didn’t want to talk about it.
 I couldn’t talk about it.

 I realise now that I wish I had talked to someone about it sooner, going through it on your own especially when you don’t even know what the cause is makes everything so much more confusing.